visgl/loaders.gl/docs/README.md

 # Introduction

-loaders.gl is a suite of loaders and writers for a range of file formats related to geospatial and big data visualization, including point clouds, 3D geometries, images, geospatial formats as well as tabular data.
+loaders.gl is a suite of loaders for file formats for big data visualization, including point clouds, 3D geometries, images, geospatial formats as well as tabular data.

-loaders.gl is a major component of the [vis.gl](https://vis.gl) framework ecosystem.
-While all the provided loaders and writers are independently usable, frameworks like [deck.gl](https://deck.gl) and [luma.gl](https://luma.gl) are pre-integrated with loaders.gl.
+loaders.gl is part of the [vis.gl](https://vis.gl) ecosystem, and frameworks like [deck.gl](https://deck.gl) and [luma.gl](https://luma.gl) come pre-integrated with loaders.gl.
+However all all the provided loaders and writers are framework independent, and can be used by any application.

 ## Quick Code Example